 Externally, the Serena e-Power features a blue-accented badge on its grille, custom LED tail lights, and aerodynamic aluminium alloy wheels as differentiation cues with regular versions of the Serena.

 Inside, second-row passengers perch themselves in individual captain seats, also finished with blue accents.

 Among the many features to be offered in the Serena e-Power will be the latest iteration of Nissan’s ProPilot autonomous driving system for single-lane highway use.

-The Serena e-Power is schedule to go on sale in Japan in spring 2018.
+The Serena e-Power is scheduled to go on sale in Japan in spring 2018.